 THE EVOLUTION OF BOAT CONSTRUCTION

-For centuries, artisans shaped, fitted and assembled timber into wooden
+For centuries, artisans shaped, fitted and assembled

-never overcame wood's susceptibility to rot and
+construction methods, but never overcame wood's susceptibility to rot

 significant maintenance requirements.
-The development of fiber reinforced
+The development of fiber

-plastics (FRP) offered
+reinforced plastics (FRP) offered

 apparent solutions in new materials and techniques.
-The explosive growth
+The explosive

-of fiberglass-polyester
+growth of fiberglass-polyester

 boats over the last thirty years was built on the perception of low